Rome: Palazzo Barberini

 The Palazzo Barberini (winter 2017).

 After discussing three dozen churches in Rome, it is now time to discuss a museum again.
-The Palazzo Barberini was a pleasant surprise during my last visit to the Eternal City back in January of this year.
+The Palazzo Barberini was a pleasant surprise during my visit to the Eternal City back in January of 2017.
 It is one of two locations of the Galleria Nazionale d’Arte Antica, the National Gallery of Ancient Art (the other is the Palazzo Corsini).
 The museum has an impressive collection of paintings, with works by Raphael, El Greco and Caravaggio to name but a few.

 The palazzo